adai212/githubcli/README.md

-# templatecli
+# githubcli
-kongmengcli will use commander like 'kongmengcli templatecli testcli', to copy these files form github to a new project named testcli
+kongmengcli will use commander like 'kongmengcli githubcli testcli', to copy these files form github to a new project named testcli